ritik93/Academic-Resource-Sharing/README.md

 5. The clients can run infinitely until the user explicitly enters "EXIT" and the multithreaded server will continue to listen for the clients

 ## How to Run the code on remote rasberry pis and your local machine :
-The steps are the same for running the files on your local machine except, the files to be run to run on you local machine are placed in a separate folder called Run_on_local and these are the following deifferences between the two files are as follows :
+The steps are the same for running the files on your local machine except, the files to be run to run on you local machine are placed in a separate folder called Run_on_local and these are the following differences between the two sets of files are as follows :

 In the python files (peerA.py, peerB.py, peerC.py) of Run_on_local :
 The host ip is retrieved using socket.gethostbyname() function